By Fransisco Msonge (MD), 2024.

 If you carefully read all books of Moses, under the Holy Spirit, you will find that the Jews kept many types of Sabbaths (Leviticus 26:2, 19:30, Hosea 2:11, Colossians 2:14–17), along with the Lord’s Sabbath, the seventh day Sabbath (Gen 2:2-3, Ex 20:8–11).
 In general, in the five books of Moses, we find seven types of Sabbaths, including the weekly seventh-day Sabbath, which began in the creation week and was engraved by God`s finger into the two table stones at Mount Sinai

-These six Sabbaths: one, the Sabbath of unleavened bread; second, the Sabbath of the harvest festival; third, the New Year holiday Sabbath; fourth, the Sabbath of atonement; fifth, the Sabbath of the seventh year; and sixth, the fiftieth anniversary Sabbath all together was part of various special festivals for the Israelites, these annual ceremonial sabbaths (the laws of Moses) they also called “ordinances”.
+These six Sabbaths: one, the Sabbath of unleavened bread; second, the Sabbath of the harvest festival; third, the New Year holiday Sabbath; fourth, the Sabbath of atonement; fifth, the Sabbath of the seventh year; and sixth, the fiftieth anniversary Sabbath all together were part of various special festivals for the Israelites, these annual ceremonial sabbaths (the laws of Moses) they also called “ordinances”.

 Off all six ceremonial Sabbaths (Lev.
 23:4–37), it’s only the annual Day of Atonement on which all work was prohibited (Lev.
 23:28).
 The other five ceremonial Sabbaths, it was only servile or occupational work that was prohibited (Lev 23:7-8, 21).
 All the judgments of these Sabbaths, as well as animal sacrifices and all services in the earthly sanctuary, were a shadow of Jesus Christ and his ministry.
 (Hosea 2:11, Col 2:14–17, Eph.
 2:15-16, Heb.
 10:1, Luke 23:44–46, and Matt 27:50–51)